 Molluscum contagiosum is a viral skin infection that causes either single or multiple raised, pearl-like bumps (papules) on the skin.
 The papules have indentations or dimples in the center.
 Molluscum contagiosum is a chronic infection and lesions may persist from a few months to a few years.
 However, most cases resolve in six to nine months.

 What causes molluscum contagiosum?

 Molluscum contagiosum is caused by a virus (molluscum contagiosum virus) that is part of the pox virus family.
-The virus is contagious through direct contact and is more common in children.
-However, the virus also can be spread by sexual contact and can occur in people with compromised immune systems.
+The virus is contagious (able to be spread from person to person) through direct contact and is more common in children.
+However, the virus also can be spread by sexual contact and can occur in people with weakened immune systems.
+The immune system is our body’s own way to fight against infections and diseases.
 Molluscum contagiosum can spread on a single individual through scratching and rubbing.

 What are the symptoms of molluscum contagiosum?

-Common locations for the papules are on the faces, trunks and limbs of children and on the genitals, abdomens, and inner thighs of adults.
+Common locations for the papules are on the faces, trunks and limbs of children.
+In adults, common locations are the genitals, abdomens, and inner thighs.
 The condition usually results in papules that:

 - Are generally painless, but can itch

 - Are small (2 to 5 millimeter diameter)

 - May turn red and drain over time